chrispaynter/architecture/CQRS.md

 ## Synchronicity vs Asyrchronicity

 - Commands don't have to be processed immedaitely - they can be queued.
-- How fast they get processed is a matter of SLA
+- How fast they get processed is a matter of SLA and is not architecturally significant
--

 ## CRUD vs CQRS